Bet Sizing In No Limit Poker

 Every time an opponent makes a call with bad odds, we are winning money.

-If you have a good hand and feel that your opponent(s) have a worse hand than you, you should be looking to bet around ¾ to the full size of the pot when you make a bet.
+If you have a good hand and feel that your opponent(s) have a worse hand than you, you should be looking to bet around ¾ of the pot when you make a bet.

 There are very few instances in poker where I would make a bet that is less than half the size of the pot.
 By making weak bets you will usually be losing value on your hands and giving your opponents to right odds to call and outdraw you.

-If we have a decent hand but it is one that is easily beat, we may consider slowing down our betting on future rounds as our opponent may have us beat as they called our strong bet on an earlier round.
-However, if we feel we still have the best hand then we should continue our strong betting, to try and extract as much money as possible from our opponents by taking advantage of our pot equity.
+We get more value from big bets.
+If we feel we still have the best hand then we should continue our betting to try and extract as much money as possible from our opponents by taking advantage of our pot equity.

 The biggest mistake amateur players make with betting and raising is that they make minimum bets and raises when the action gets to them.
 If you are making a minimum raise before the flop, you will find that a large number of players will call you, as you are giving them good odds to see a flop with any two cards.